Introduction to waste management

 Human waste management

-Access to a standard means of disposing of waste may not always be available.
-Yet, any laxness in the disposal of waste can doom a nomadic operation.
-Thus, the first daily task of a nomad is to act with alacrity to collect and dispose of waste.
+Access is not always available to a standard means of disposing of waste.
+Yet, any laxness in the disposal of waste can doom an operation.
+Thus, the first daily task is to act with alacrity to collect and dispose of waste.

 Human waste management options: plumbing, composting, landfill